 How Can a Family Caregiver Assist Someone with Muscular Dystrophy?

-There is no cure for muscular dystrophy, but there are many medications and therapy options available to help your loved one manage their symptoms.
+There is no cure for muscular dystrophy, but there are many medications and therapy options available from health care providers to help your loved one manage their symptoms and disease progression according to standards of care.
 As a Family Caregiver, you can provide the needed services and supports that can assist your loved one with their activities of daily living.

 If you’re caring for someone with muscular dystrophy, it’s important to educate yourself, take care of your own needs and know that you’re not alone.
-PASCO’s Family Caregiver Program was created to support people like you by reimbursing them for their time spent caring for their loved ones with lifelong diseases.
+PASCO’s Family Caregiver Program was created to support people like you by reimbursing them for their time spent caring for their loved ones with lifelong diseases, working alongside health care professionals.
 If you’re interested in learning more about our program, contact us today.

 Family Caregiver Program